-Having regard to the criminal character of the sanction imposed on the applicant under a special provision affording increased protection to the President of the Republic against defamation, which could not be considered in keeping with the spirit of the Convention, the Court concluded that the interference with the applicant’s right to freedom of expression was not proportionate to the legitimate aims pursued and was not necessary in a democratic society.
+Having regard to the criminal character of the sanction imposed on the applicant under a special provision affording increased protection to the President of the Republic against defamation, it could not be considered in keeping with the spirit of the Convention.
+The Court concluded that the interference with the applicant’s right to freedom of expression was not proportionate to the legitimate aims pursued and was not necessary in a democratic society.

 The Court also pointed out the application of Article 299 as the source of the violation in the applicant’s case and urged the State to amend its domestic law as an appropriate form of redress with a view to complying with Article 10 of the Convention.